Information security policies and procedures are essential for tackling organisations’ biggest weakness: their employees.

-You can prevent much of the risk by blocking certain websites, but this isn’t a fool-proof system, so you should also include a policy prohibiting employees from visiting any site that you deem unsafe.
+You can prevent much of the risk by blocking certain websites, but this isn’t a fool-proof system.
+Therefore, you should also include a policy prohibiting employees from visiting any site that you deem unsafe.

-The policy should clearly state the types of site that are off-limits and the punishment that anyone found violating the policy will receive.
+The policy should clearly state the types of website that are off-limits and the punishment that anyone found violating the policy will receive.

 Get help creating your security policies

 Documenting your policies takes time and effort, and you might still overlook key issues.
 That’s why we created our bestselling ISO 27001 Information Security Policy Template.